 Working from home can be a giant headache if your internet connection is crappy, especially if there are a few of you in the household using the internet at the same time.
 It may cost a little more, but it’s totally worth the few extra dollars per month to upgrade to a faster speed with more bandwidth.
 It will make video conference calls so much easier!

-It might seem silly to put on proper clothes when you could be working from the comfort of your pajamas or sweat pants, but many people actually find that getting dressed in normal clothes helps with productivity.
+It might seem silly to put on proper clothes when you could be working from the comfort of your pajamas or sweat pants, but many people (myself included) actually find that getting dressed in a normal work outfit helps with productivity.
 Somehow it’s easier to feel motivated when you look presentable!
 It’s purely a mind thing, but it works.

 Take regular breaks